Nước Chấm (Vietnamese Fish Sauce Dip)

 Ingredients You’ll Need (And Tips!)

-- Chill it for at least 30 minutes before serving.
-This lets the flavors really meld together.
+Stir in the garlic and sliced chili.
+Let the sauce sit for at least 30 minutes before serving.
+This gives the flavors time to come together.

 Tips for the Best Nuoc Cham

-✔️ Use warm water to help the sugar dissolve faster.
+✔️ Use warm water.
+Helps the sugar dissolve quickly and evenly.

 - Banh xeo (crispy Vietnamese crepes) or Banh khot (mini pancakes)